hpssjellis/tedx-feb-2026-educational-duality/README.md

 6. The Brain’s Error Signal.
 The ACC: Your biological "alarm bell" for when things feel wrong.

 The anterior cingulate cortex, or ACC, activates when something doesn’t feel right when an answer conflicts with expectations.
 It does not shout.
 It whispers.
 It is the source of doubt.

-7. The Brain’s Persistence Engine.
+8. The Brain’s Persistence Engine.

 The aMCC: The "grit muscle" that atrophies with convenience.

 The anterior mid-cingulate cortex, or aMCC, is tied to effort, grit, and follow-through.
 It strengthens when we do difficult things we would rather avoid.
 It weakens when we consistently choose the easiest path.
 Here is the educational consequence: When students rely on frictionless answers instead of effortful thinking, these systems are not engaged.
 They degrade.
 Convenience doesn’t just change behavior.
 It changes the brain.

 8. Fluent Does Not Mean True.
 AI doesn't give you facts; it gives you high-speed probabilities.

 AI systems are not truth engines.
 They are probability engines.
 They generate answers that sound right, not answers that are checked.
 In 2023, a lawyer submitted a legal brief generated with AI.
 It cited six court cases.
 Every one of them was fabricated.
 Convincing.
 Detailed.
 Entirely fictional.
 A first-year law student would have caught it.
 The lawyer did not.
 Why?
 No baseline.
 No internal alarm.
 No correction.
 This is the failure mode we are training for if we are not careful.

 9. This Pattern Is Not New.
 We didn’t just lose arithmetic to calculators.
 We lost the feeling of numbers.

 Calculators were introduced to free the mind for higher-level math, and that part worked.
 But along the way, many students lost estimation, magnitude, and number sense, the gut instinct that says, “That answer can’t be right.”

 AI is repeating this pattern, but faster, broader, and earlier in development.
 And unlike calculators, AI operates in language, reasoning, and judgment, the very places where our internal alarms are supposed to live.

 10. Technology Is Widening the Gap.
 AI doesn't create talent, it amplifies existing foundations.

 Some students thrive with AI.
 They build faster, explore further, and learn more deeply.
 They all share one thing: Strong foundations.
 AI did not create ability.
 It amplified it.
 The danger is not replacement.
 The danger is divergence.
 This is not a talent gap.
 It is a foundational skills gap.

-11. The New Core Skills.
+12. The New Core Skills.

-We don’t practice foundational skills to compete with machines.
-We practice them so we can audit machine output.
+ We practice what the machine does so we can tell when it fails.

 Reasoning and persistence allow students to detect contradictions and resist automation bias.
 Empathy and context allow them to recognize when a technically correct answer is humanly wrong.
 Language precision helps them notice when fluency hides shallow thinking.
 Ethical judgment lets them ask not just “Is this correct?” but “Is this responsible?”